TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-14-doctrine-annotations-and-attributes-living-together-in-peace.md

 ## Safety First

-Before we start, we have to prepare safe environment.
-No razors, no matches and couple of test.
+Before we start, we have to prepare a safe environment.
+No razors, no matches, and a couple of tests.
-The bridge testing technique is one of safety nets I use while refactoring to a new technology.
+The bridge testing technique is one of the safety nets I use while refactoring to new technology.

-The idea is simple - in total we should have 3 tests:
+The idea is simple - in total, we should have three tests:

 * test for current behavior - compare with exact output
 * *add alternative feature*